Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples

 - develop regional, national or international markets

-You can’t apply for activities that occur before your departure date or for activities that receive funding from another Creating, Knowing and Sharing component or Canada Council program.
-You also can’t apply for activities on the general list of ineligible activities.
+You can’t apply for activities that occur before your departure date or those that receive funding from another Canada Council program component or those on the general list of ineligible activities.

 Who can apply